ifeelsleepy/ifeelsleepy.github.io/README.md

 impact climate, potentially contributing to broader conversations about managing climate change.

-> NOTE: finding a climate model was a challenge.
-Discuss the tradeoffs, the need
-> to get a climate model that interfaced well with python, and also the need to
-> find a climate model that was efficient enough that you could run simulations
-> in a short timespan.
->
-> Basically - explain more about why you selected PyHector (and what other
-> options you looked at, if any). "it was hard to get this running" is ok to
-> say, that's part of it.

 So… Let's Begin!

 To find a suitable climate model, I explored various General Circulation Models